pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 | 2022 | $6/mo, $60/yr, $200/life |
 | 2025 | $8/mo, $80/yr, $250/life |

 When I introduced paid upgrades to Kinopio in 2020, I did it as a monthly subscription because that seemed like the safe, default model for an app that needed a server.

 In all my previous jobs, there was always a dedicated back-end or sysadmin team that abstracted the server hosting details from the rest of the company.
 They used complicated sounding terms like `load balancing`, `replica shards`, `containers`, `observability`, were woken up by `pagerDuty`, and were eternally worried about scaling.

 <img src="/images/2025/lifetime-plans/mainframe.jpg" alt="standing woman adjusting tape reel in vintage mainframe computers" />

-My insecurity about running and scaling servers is a big reason behind Kinopio’s simple, resilient architecture.
+But when I dived into that world, I learned that most of the jargon really didn't matter.
+The kinopio-server is a simple node.js app with a pretty straightforward [MVC architecture](https://developer.mozilla.org/en-US/docs/Glossary/MVC).
+My insecurity about keeping servers up is a big reason behind why the app works offline, or if the server is down.
 What developers would call [local-first](https://www.localfirst.fm/8) today.

 <blockquote>
   <img src="/images/2019/kinopio-cat.png" width="120" class="no-shadow" alt="">